xrstf/mail-o-rama/README.md

 possible.
 But this leaves the question as to how mails from your cron daemon reaches your inbox.
 You have basically two options:

+### SMTP-based using an MTA

-* **Option A:** You install an MTA (sendmail, Postfix, eixm) on your host and configure it to relay all mail to your port 25.
-This should work, but I have not tested it.
+You can install a classic MTA like sendmail, postfix or exim on your Docker host and configure it to relay mail to the Docker container via authenticated SMTP.
-* **Option B:** You use the OpenSMTPD-provided `sendmail` that is already installed inside the container.
-This only requires you to make sure that you have a `/usr/sbin/sendmail` program on your Docker host that performs a `docker exec -i <container> sendmail ...`.
+This has the drawback that you need to map your host usernames to e-mail addresses (because you cannot send an e-mail just to "root"), but at the same time is the only viable solution when you have other Docker containers that also should send e-mail.

+An easy solution is to use `msmtp`.
+In many cases (like for Archlinux and Debian) there's an addtional package, `msmtp-mta`, that provides a `/usr/sbin/sendmail` program.
+A sample configuration could look like this:

+    # Set default values for all following accounts.
+    defaults
+    aliases   /etc/aliases.msmtp

+    # Mail-o-Rama
+    account   mailorama
+    host      localhost
+    port      25
+    from      cron@buster

+    # Set a default account
+    account default : mailorama

+You also want to have an aliases file that maps your user accounts to an e-mail address.
+The regular `/etc/aliases` does not work if it contains mappings for non-existing users, so it's probably a good idea to use a dedicated aliases file that looks like this:

+    root: al@bundy.net
+    al: al@bundy.net

+It should be very easy to install an MTA like this into your other Docker containers to have them also properly deliver their mail to you.

+### Use `docker exec` and sendmail

+Instead of sending e-mail via SMTP to the container, you can also use the sendmail aliases that's provided by OpenSMTPD.
+For this, you need something on your host that runs `docker exec -i <your container> sendmail ...` for each new mail.
+In this case, usernames are mappened to mail accounts using the `/etc/aliases` file *inside the container*.

-I chose option B and wrote a very simple Go program that can be used as your local sendmail program.
+The `/usr/sbin/sendmail` program cannot be a shellscript, because programs like cron run it via `popen()`.
+To work around this, I wrote a very simple Go program that can be used as your local sendmail program.
 See the `sendmail/` directory for the source and some precompiled binaries.
 Simply place the binary at `/usr/sbin/sendmail` (or symlink it) and make sure to configure the container name

 * either by setting a system-wide environment variable `MAILORAMA_CONTAINER=<full docker container name here>`